AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 3a.
-The given index is 0.
+The given index is invalid.
     * 3a1.
-BiteBuddy removes the rating from the foodplace.
+BiteBuddy shows an error for invalid index.

+      Use case ends.

 * 3b.
-The given index is invalid.
+The given rating is 0.
     * 3b1.
-BiteBuddy shows an error for invalid index.
+BiteBuddy removes the rating from the foodplace.

       Use case ends.